 Tivoli is one of the most popular day trips from Rome thanks to its proximity to the capital and its two UNESCO World Heritage sites: Villa d’Este and Villa Adriana.
-Nestled in the Sabine Hills and famed for its healing springs, the town became a popular residential and resort area when wealthy ancient Romans like Hadrian, Maecenas and Augustus began building villas in the countryside.
-Popes and cardinals followed suit during the Renaissance and Tivoli became an essential stop for intellectuals traveling through Italy on the Grand Tour in the 17th century.
+Nestled in the Sabine Hills and famed for its healing springs, the town became a popular residential and resort area when wealthy ancient Romans like Hadrian, Maecenas, and Augustus began building villas in the countryside.
+Popes and cardinals followed suit during the Renaissance and Tivoli became an essential stop for intellectuals traveling throughout Italy on the Grand Tour in the 18th century.

 The Villas of Tivoli

-With its many fountains, pools and basins, Villa d’Este was considered remarkably innovative in the 16th century and still astounds visitors to this day.
-It is one of the best examples of Italian Renaissance garden architecture and includes an impressive network of “51 fountains and nymphaeums, 398 spouts, 364 water jets, 64 waterfalls, and 220 basins, fed by 875 metres of canals, channels and cascades, and all working entirely by the force of gravity, without pumps” (source).
+Villa d’Este was considered remarkably innovative during the 16th century due to its network of fountains, pools, and basins.
+It still astounds visitors to this day, as it is one of the best examples of Italian Renaissance garden architecture.
+The villa includes an impressive network of “51 fountains and nymphaeums, 398 spouts, 364 water jets, 64 waterfalls, and 220 basins fed by 875 meters of canals, channels, and cascades working entirely by the force of gravity, without pumps” (source).

-Villa d’Este its gardens were commissioned by Cardinal Ippolito II d’Este of Ferrara after he became governor of Tivoli, and the designs were carried out by Pirro Ligorio.
-A leading classical scholar of the time, Ligorio carefully studied nearby Villa Adriana and sought to create something that would exceed the fame of its predecessor.
-The cardinal even went as far as removing marble statues from Emperor Hadrian’s villa to decorate his own.
+Cardinal Ippolito II d’Este of Ferrara commissioned the gardens of Villa d’Este after he became governor of Tivoli.
+Pirro Ligorio, the leading classical scholar of the time, carried out the designs.
+Ligorio carefully studied the nearby Villa Adriana and sought to create something that would exceed the fame of its predecessor.
+Cardinal Ippolito even went as far as removing marble statues from Emperor Hadrian’s villa to decorate Villa d’Este.

-The villa features panoramic gardens set upon two levels, a long alley with a canal and one-hundred fountains, and you can visit the cardinal’s apartment with richly-decorated halls, frescoed ceilings and views of the countryside.
+The villa features panoramic gardens set upon two levels, a long alley with a canal and 100 fountains.
+You can even visit the cardinal’s apartment with its richly-decorated halls, frescoed ceilings and gorgeous views of the countryside.

-Though Villa Gregoriana does not yet have UNESCO-status like its neighbors, this park is a true verdant oasis in the heart of Tivoli and home to the Cascata Grand, Italy’s second highest waterfall.
-Established by Pope Gregory XVI in the early 19th century, the park bears his name though the site has been of strategic importance for millennia.
-Located along the transumanza path which saw saw shepherds migrate from southern Italy to the north during the changing seasons, it is also home to the 1st-century Roman Temple of Veste which sits atop the acropolis of the city overlooking the waterfall.
-Today, the Villa Gregoriana is managed by the Fondo Ambiente Italiano, the National Trust of Italy.
+Although Villa Gregoriana has not achieved UNESCO status like its neighbors, this park is a true verdant oasis in the heart of Tivoli.
+Villa Gregoriana was established by Pope Gregory XVI in the early 19th century and is home to the Cascata Grande (Italy’s second-highest waterfall).
+The park is located along the transumanza path which saw shepherds migrate from southern Italy to the north during the changing seasons.
+It’s also home to the 1st century Roman Temple of Vesta which sits atop the acropolis overlooking the waterfall.
+Today, Villa Gregoriana is managed by the Fondo Ambiente Italiano, the National Trust of Italy.

-While you’re in Tivoli, you can’t miss the chance to dine at the 300-year-old Ristorante Sibilla located the the foot of the acropolis of Tivoli near Villa Gregoriana.
-The restaurant has attracted notable personalities over the centuries, including King Frederick William III of Prussia, Princess Margaret, Yoko Ono and Lance Armstrong, among others.
-The restaurant serves seasonal Italian dishes with a contemporary spin and has excellent seafood.
-You’ll find risotto cacio e pepe and ravioli stuffed with buffalo mozzarella along with sea bass carpaccio served with passionfruit and grilled lamb served atop an artichoke cream.
+While you’re in Tivoli, you can’t miss the chance to dine at the 300-year-old Ristorante Sibilla.
+This picturesque dining spot is located at the foot of the Acropolis of Tivoli near Villa Gregoriana.
+The restaurant has attracted notable personalities throughout the years, including King Frederick William III of Prussia, Princess Margaret, Yoko Ono, and Lance Armstrong.
+The dishes consist of seasonal Italian recipes with a contemporary spin, as well as excellent seafood.
+Sibilla serves delicious risotto, cacio e pepe, and ravioli stuffed with buffalo mozzarella.
+Their delicious sea bass carpaccio is served with fresh passionfruit and grilled lamb served atop an artichoke cream.

 Located inside a medieval palazzo in Tivoli’s Piazza delle Erbe, La Fornarina is a trendy restaurant and pizzeria beloved by locals.
-Famed pizzaiolo Duilio Girotto consults on the pizza menu, which includes classics and gourmet varieties that have been leavened for 72-hours, along with calzoni and “I Fornaretti” pizza sandwiches stuffed with local ingredients like porchetta di Ariccia.
-The restaurant menu is tantalizing as well, with dishes like tagliatelle with porcini mushrooms and gorgonzola, or seafood ravioli with clams and crispy zucchini blossoms.
+Acclaimed pizzaiolo Duilio Girotto consults on the pizza menu, which includes classic and gourmet varieties — and leavened for 72 hours!
+Here you can also find calzoni and “I Fornaretti” pizza sandwiches stuffed with local ingredients like porchetta di Ariccia.
+The rest of the menu is tantalizing as well.
+Look out for tagliatelle with porcini mushrooms and gorgonzola, or seafood ravioli with clams and crispy zucchini blossoms.

-Tivoli spelled backwards and a play on “I love it”, Ilovit is an artisanal cafe and bakery opened by two women.
-Serving coffee, cakes and smoothies, it’s a great place for breakfast and a taste of Iloveit’s signature tiramisu any time of the day.
-You’ll find the classic coffee and chocolate combo, along with creative varieties like passionfruit, pistachio, strawberry and more.
-The special occasion and birthday cakes are delicious too, if you happen to stay in town for a while.
+Tivoli spelled backward — and a play on “I love it”– Ilovit is an artisanal cafe and bakery founded by two women.
+Ilovit serves coffee, cakes, and smoothies, and is a great place for breakfast.
+As well as a taste of their signature tiramisu, which is perfect for any time of the day.
+Here you’ll find the classic coffee and chocolate combo, along with creative varieties like passionfruit, pistachio, strawberry, and more.
+Ilovit’s special occasion and birthday cakes are delicious as well if you happen to stay in town for a while.